monix/monix-connect/docs/sqs.md

 }
 ```

-This config file should be placed in the `resources` folder, therefore it will be automatically picked up from the method call `Sqs.fromConfig`, which will return a `cats.effect.Resource[Task, S3]`.
+This config file should be placed in the `resources` folder, therefore it will be automatically picked up from the method call `Sqs.fromConfig`, which will return a `cats.effect.Resource[Task, Sqs]`.
 The [resource](https://typelevel.org/cats-effect/datatypes/resource.html) is responsible of the *creation* and *release* of the _Sqs client_.

 **Try to reuse** the created **Sqs** client as much as possible in your application multiple times in your application.
 Otherwise, creating it